 Rapids.

 All of the Canyon’s rapids, except for Bedrock at mile 131, are formed by a special type of flood called a debris flow.
 A thick slurry of roughly equal parts water and sediment, a debris flow can easily move car-sized boulders.
 They can instantly transform the river into a challenging rapid.
-These virtually always occur at the mouths of side creeks that deposit large amounts of boulders, rock and sediment during floods.
+These usually occur at the mouths of side creeks that deposit large amounts of boulders, rock and sediment during floods.

 Landslides and lava flows much less commonly are the source of the material causing the rapid.
 These obstruct the river, a constriction and drop are produced, water flow rates increase and a rapid results.